Waikato/weka-wiki/docs/writing_classifier.md

 The [GenericObjectEditor](generic_object_editor.md) article shows you how to tell Weka where to find your classifier and therefore displaying it in the *GenericObjectEditor*.

 # Revisions
 Classifiers also implement the `weka.core.RevisionHandler` interface.
-This provides the functionality of obtaining the [Subversion](subversion.md) revision from within Java.
 Classifiers that are not part of the official Weka distribution will have to implement the method `getRevision()` as follows, which will return a dummy revision of *1.0*:

 ```java
   /**